 I tell you, even the top players in the world carry understable and low-speed discs.
 These types of discs are not only for beginners but for professional players as well.
 When you are just new and starting to learn all the skills, do not worry about throwing the same discs that your more experienced friends throw.
 Just use the disc that you can throw well

 How to Choose Disc Golf Disc for Beginner

 When choosing the right disc for you, my advice is to learn first and understand anything related to the disc.
 Meaning, you must learn how to read the numbers on the disc, its flight ratings, stability, and the different types of disc.

 Once you know, try to understand and practice your throwing ability.
 This means that you need to familiarize your arm strength, grip, and form.
 It also includes learning your walk-up, stand-still, and even approaches.
 You also need to learn the basics of the different throwing styles whether it’s the backhand, forehand, overhand, hyzer, anhyzer, and so on.

 In choosing your disc preference, you must also answer several questions to help you choose the right one for you as a player.
-Do you like understable or overstable discs?
-Do you need a little faster disc or do you prefer something that is more overstable?
-Do you need a disc with less glide?
+Are you a fan of understable or overstable discs?
+Are you looking for a slightly faster disc, or do you lean toward something more overstable?
+Do you prefer a disc with reduced glide?